 5. Processing the sale

 Once the hammer falls, Sale Ezy will automatically email a sales advice and contract with details of both vendor and purchaser and the sale price, to vendor and buyer and both of their solicitors.
-The contracts must be signed and exchanged within 24 hours from the acceptance of your offer and close of the auction.
+The contracts must be signed immediately (within half an hour) from the acceptance of your offer and close of the auction.
 The contracts must be signed with the assistance of each party's solicitor, and the full deposit must be pay the day of auction or as per contract.

 You and your solicitor are responsible for making sure the contract is exchanged, deposit paid and contract sent off to the purchaser’s solicitor.

 Once contracts are exchanged, you and your solicitor are responsible for the final steps to settlement and handing over keys.